haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 - ``io :: NFData a => String -> IO a -> Weigh ()``: Weigh an IO action.

-We recommend using ``func`` over ``value`` because GHC might float out a given value and thus not perform any allocations.
+We recommend using ``func`` over ``value`` because GHC might float out a given value and statically allocate it.
+Thus the measurement will not observe the allocation.
 For example, consider this program:

 .. code-block:: haskell